Pruthvik-Machhi/Product-guide/Readme.md

 This will start the Streamlit application in a detached mode (`-d`) and map port 8501 on your local machine to port 8501 in the container.

 ---

-By following these instructions, you’ll be able to set up the environment, install dependencies, and run your application in Docker locally.